 How to Build a Network of Recruiters

-Recruiters can be an important resource for any job seeker.
+Recruiters can be an important resource for any executive job seeker.
 Most job seekers don’t know very many recruiters and aren’t quite sure how to go about the process of making connections and building a network with the recruiters who can help them.
 There are over 200,000 recruiters in the United States.
 While this sounds like an inexhaustible supply, the truth is that only a small fraction will be appropriate targets for any individual

 Understanding Outside Recruiters